giellalt/giellalt.github.io/tm/OmegaT.md

 Go to [Translation Memory](https://giellalt.uit.no/tm/TranslationMemory.html?fbclid=IwAR1U2CSph4wpWrCIMVcucOYC3V10PWZWD38M3T_bQgkH46WvNFhI1qHoupE).
 Download the translation memory file for the languages you are translating between.
 Move the .tmx file to tm folder in matching project folder.

-## Gloassary
+## Glossary
 Go to [Glossary files](https://giellalt.uit.no/tm/TranslationMemory.html?fbclid=IwAR1U2CSph4wpWrCIMVcucOYC3V10PWZWD38M3T_bQgkH46WvNFhI1qHoupE).
-Download the gloassary file for the language you are translating from.
+Download the glossary file for the language you are translating from.
 Move glossary file to glossary folder in matching project folder.

 ## North Sami and South Sami dictionaries

-If you're translation from North Sami or South Sami you may dowloand the dictionary files from [Digital dictionaries] (https://dicts.uit.no/dicts/dict-stardict.eng.html) and move these files to the *dictionary* folder in your project.
+If you're translating from North Sami or South Sami you may download the dictionary files from [Digital dictionaries] (https://dicts.uit.no/dicts/dict-stardict.eng.html) and move these files to the *dictionary* folder in your project.

 ## Use